esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 first command segment to the hardware until the last 32-bit word is read from the RX FIFO.

-The maximum allowed value for the timeout is given by {math}`\frac{(2^32-1)\cdot 1000}{f_{MCU}}`.
-Although this value is sufficiently large for any practical application, caution should be taken when setting a very large timeout or when operating at a very high core clock frequency.
+The maximum allowed value for the timeout is {math}`2^{32}-1` (unless the core clock frequency exceeds 4 THz, which is unlikely to occur in the near future :) ).

-The default timeout value is set to 100ms.
+And the default timeout value is set to 100ms.

 ### Non-Blocking Transactions